Submitty/submitty.github.io/_docs/instructor/course_management/managing_enrollment.md

 ### Add students by bulk file (.csv) upload

-1. Instructors can add students in bulk to their course from the "Students" tab at the top black bar of their course page.
+1. Instructors can add students in bulk to their course from the "Manage Students" tab from the navigation bar of their course page.

-2. Prepare a comma separated values file with 6 columns:
+2. Prepare a comma separated values file with 5-7 columns and no header row:

-    '''
+    ```
-    username, first name, last name, email, registration section, preferred first name
+    username, first name, last name, email, registration section, preferred first name (optional), preferred last name (optional)
-    '''

-    Preferred first name is optional.
+    ```

-    Registration section can be null.
+    * Registration section can be custom, for example NULL or STAFF.

-    Do not use a header row.
+    You can also supply just the user_id and rest of the fields will be auto-fill with the existing user data.

-    _TODO: IF USING DATABASE AUTHENTICATION, HOW DO WE SPECIFY THE PASSWORD?_
+    <span style="color:grey">_TODO: IF USING DATABASE AUTHENTICATION, HOW DO WE SPECIFY THE PASSWORD?_</span>

 3. Click on the "Upload Classlist" button in the upper right.
 Select your prepared .csv file and press "Submit"